Yakuza 4 Remastered Game Cover

 • “Great game but man is this game buggy.”

-The game is praised for its lack of DLC, microtransactions, and loot boxes, setting it apart from many modern titles that often rely on such monetization strategies.
-However, some users express frustration that anti-gambling laws, which aim to curb these practices, may inadvertently impact games that do not engage in such monetization tactics.
+The game is praised for its lack of monetization tactics such as DLC, microtransactions, or loot boxes, which sets it apart from many modern titles.
+However, some users express frustration that anti-gambling laws may inadvertently impact games that do not engage in these practices.
+Overall, the absence of monetization strategies is seen as a positive aspect.

-• “First, this game, unlike a lot of modern and mobile games, doesn’t have any kind of DLC, microtransactions, or loot boxes.”
+• “This game, unlike a lot of modern and mobile games, doesn’t have any kind of DLC, microtransactions, or loot boxes.”

 • “But, if it’s truly because of anti-gambling laws that emerged (thankfully, don’t get me wrong) because of all the lootboxes and microtransactions that are plaguing the modern video game industry, then it’s even more frustrating that this game, which has absolutely none of that, gets affected because of that issue.
-Yes, I really despise lootboxes and microtransactions, and now even more.”
+I really despise lootboxes and microtransactions even more now.”

-• “First, this game, unlike a lot of modern and mobile games, doesn’t have any kind of DLC, microtransactions, or lootboxes.”
+• “This game, unlike a lot of modern and mobile games, doesn’t have any kind of DLC, microtransactions, or lootboxes.”

 Positive mentions (%)Positive